dushyantpatel/code-rabbit-issue-planner/README.md

 ## Testing

-This project includes a comprehensive test suite with both unit tests and integration tests:
+This project includes a comprehensive test suite with both unit tests and integration tests, as well as coverage reporting and test utilities.
+For full details, see the [test/README.md](test/README.md).

 - `npm test` - Run all tests
 - `npm run test:unit` - Run only unit tests